pazagra/Drone_Rviz_Visualization_Control/README.md

 Python script Viz_Main.py is to launch the a window that works under Rviz that gives information on the Dron, the possible movements and the ability of decide if the movement is correct or not.

 You need to download the Caffe model for the CNN of the Skeleton[1].
+We use the python version of their code with some minor changes to obtain the skeleton.
 The command is:

 wget -nc --directory-prefix=model/ http://posefs1.perception.cs.cmu.edu/Users/ZheCao/pose_iter_440000.caffemodel